 3. Thou Shalt Not Play Games

-In a less competitive market, prospective buyers can drive the price down by playing hard to get; however, this common tactic doesn’t work in New York City today.
+In a less competitive market, prospective buyers can drive the price down by playing hard to get; however, this standard tactic doesn’t work in New York City today.
 There are so many buyers clamoring to get into the market that if you act disinterested or low-ball a seller, he’ll simply move on to the next offer.
 If your heart is set on a property, you should put your best offer on the table and be prepared to follow through.

 4. Thou Shalt Not Borrow More Than You Can Afford

 Bidding wars are raging across New York’s competitive real estate markets.
 In the fourth quarter of 2013, Williamsburg condos sold for an average of 107 percent of their asking price, and Prospect Heights condos sold for 106 percent.
 It’s a sign of the times that competitive bidding has become the norm, especially in the competitive two-bedroom market of properties priced between $1 million and $1.5 million.
-Just like in any combat, though, it’s important to keep your head during a bidding war.
+Just like in any combat, though, it’s essential to keep your head during a bidding war.

 Meet with your mortgage broker or financial institution to get a clear idea of the amount you can reasonably afford to pay, and never offer more than this.
 Otherwise, you could find yourself in serious trouble if your financial situation changes or if interest rates fluctuate.
 Almost 30,000 New Yorkers are currently facing foreclosure, and you don’t want to be one of them.